 “I can’t tell you how many races I sailed in this year, but I can tell you this was the most challenging by a factor of 2 to 1.
 The current changes every few hundred yards – maybe by 180 degrees – and the wind funnels down off the cliffs….you’d better have your boat sorted out.”

-On Saturday June 8, 2013 at 1030 hrs the gun will fire, signalling the start of the eighth running of Van Isle 360 International Yacht Race, in Nanaimo’s beautiful harbour.
-All boats will start together at the same time, on the same line, providing some exciting moments for sailors and spectators alike.
+On Saturday June 6, 2015 at 1030 hrs the gun will fire, signalling the start of the tenth running of Van Isle 360 International Yacht Race, in Nanaimo’s beautiful harbour.

 The timing for the entire race is dictated by the currents through Seymour Narrows (just north of Campbell River).
 Seymour Narrows has some of the strongest currents in the world, at times reaching 16 knots.
-A northbound ebb early in the day through this area determines the dates for the race.
+Generally, a northbound ebb early in the day through this area determines the dates for the race.
+However, in recent years the current has changed within a few miles of the finish of Leg 4 and many boats have been unable to finish.
+2015 will see a start with an unfavourable current early, but favourable current later in the day.
+This should add a new set of tactics and challenges to the race.

 The 580 nautical mile course is run in 10 legs of varying length.
 After racing out of Nanaimo harbour, the fleet proceeds north around Vancouver Island stopping at French Creek, Comox, Campbell River, Hardwicke Island, Telegraph Cove, Port Hardy, Ucluelet, Victoria and finishing back in Nanaimo.